akka/akka/akka-docs/src/main/paradox/java/serialization.md

 @@@ note

-If you are using Scala for your message protocol and your messages are contained inside of a Scala object, then in order to reference those messages, you will need use the fully qualified Java class name.
-For a message named `Message` contained inside the Scala object named `Wrapper` you would need to reference it as `Wrapper$Message` instead of `Wrapper.Message`.
+If @java[you are using Scala for your message protocol and] your messages are contained inside of a Scala object, then in order to reference those messages, you will need to use the fully qualified Java class name.
+For a message named `Message` contained inside the @java[Scala] object named `Wrapper` you would need to reference it as `Wrapper$Message` instead of `Wrapper.Message`.

 @@@